 Gracia Neighborhood Food & Market Tour

-Meet the chefs & owners of specialty food shops in an undiscovered neighborhood!
+Meet the chefs & owners of specialty food shops in an undiscovered neighborhood away from the tourist crowds on this acclaimed Barcelona food tour!

 - Traditional breakfast with the locals while sipping on sparkling Spanish cava

 - Crash course in extra virgin olive oil with an eye-opening tasting at a gourmet shop

 - Classic Spanish aperitif at a century-old bodega always filled with locals